aegray/openfocals/README.md

 # Setup

 I generally keep the latest build at http://www.aegray.com/openfocals/openfocals.apk - you can download this to your phone and install it manually.
+You'll have to enable sideloading of apk's from unknown sources - google how to do this for your specific phone + android version.

 You'll have to disconnect your glasses in the North app before using this - by going to Menu->Device Information and clicking Disconnect